Emergency services

 More information:

-If you have a residency permit (iqama), you'll need to get a Saudi driver’s licence.
+Saudi Arabia has strict requirements for driver’s licences.
+If you’re a resident in Saudi Arabia, you'll need to get a Saudi driver’s licence.

 To drive in Saudi Arabia, you'll need: